info201a-s19/project-kathylamb/README.md

 - We were interested in this domain because drug use has always been a prevalent issue in our society.
-- We're curious to see if there is any correlation between drug use and natural death in specific ages, if drug use increases as age increases, and if if the number of deaths have increased over the years for the younger population.
+- We're curious to see if there is any correlation between drug use and natural death in specific ages, if drug use increases as age increases, and if the number of deaths have increased over the years for the younger population.

 ## Finding Data